 “Furthermore,” Tang said, “we in Asia simply can’t accept the Western practice of addressing parents by their first names or the pitiful banishment of elderly parents in homes for the aged.”

 In Japan, where Prime Minister Yasuhiro Nakasone has recently called for a revamping of the country’s educational system to emphasize more “Japanese values,” similar complaints about American influence are often heard.

 Yet, say those who disagree with the denunciations of Western influence, countries such as Japan, Taiwan, and Singapore are undergoing dramatic changes because of their emergence as Asian superstates.

 “The world is shrinking faster than ever before, and these countries are responsible for it with their manufacture and dissemination of technological gadgetry,” said Shintaro Ohu, a Tokyo businessman.
 “They are getting fat off this technology, yet at the same time are complaining about the changes this technology is bound to cause.”

 Others agree and insist that Asian nations whose traditions are eroding in the high-speed computer age should accept the changes.

 “The values and things worth saving will always be there,” said Prasertporn.
 “Big Macs will never replace spicy Thai shrimp soup, and I am sure Japanese teenagers who wear Boy George costumes will eventually come to see the classical beauty of a Japanese yukata (robe).”

-Click on the link below to see why this song was banned in Bangkok.
+Click on the link below to hear the song and see why it was banned in Bangkok.